nomo-app/nomo-id/README.md

 Additionaly the library provides a mapping for sockets (if used) and the *nonce* parameter from the Request-URL.

 **Note:** The library will be further implemented in the future!

+## Protocol Testing Page

+There exists a [Nomo-ID Protocol Testing Page](https://qrtest.zeniq.dev) as an interactive showcase.
+When scanning the provided QRCodes, the page will show the properties that are sent by the Nomo App.